hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   - If @submit is on an ancestor, the handler runs when the submit event bubbles to that ancestor, unless the event was stopped earlier.

 - Re renders
-  On subsequent renders, Nablla reattaches or updates the handler so it always reflects the latest expression and scope.
+  On subsequent renders, Sercrod reattaches or updates the handler so it always reflects the latest expression and scope.

 #### Execution model

-Conceptually, Nablla handles @submit as follows:
+Conceptually, Sercrod handles @submit as follows:

-1. During rendering, Nablla encounters an element with an attribute whose name begins with the events prefix and whose base name is submit, such as @submit or @submit.prevent.stop.
+1. During rendering, Sercrod encounters an element with an attribute whose name begins with the events prefix and whose base name is submit, such as @submit or @submit.prevent.stop.
-2. Nablla strips the prefix and splits the remaining part on dots:
+2. Sercrod strips the prefix and splits the remaining part on dots:

    - "submit.prevent.stop" becomes event name submit and modifiers prevent and stop.

-3. Nablla reads the attribute value as an expression string, for example handleSubmit($event) or submitted = true.
+3. Sercrod reads the attribute value as an expression string, for example handleSubmit($event) or submitted = true.
-4. Nablla builds a handler function handler(e) that:
+4. Sercrod builds a handler function handler(e) that:

    - Applies the prevent modifier by calling e.preventDefault() if present.
    - Applies the stop modifier by calling e.stopPropagation() if present.